IBM/ignition/docs/user-guide/api-error-handling.md

 ```
 from datetime import datetime

-class InfrastructureDriver(Service, InfrastructureDriverCapability):
+class ResourceDriver(Service, ResourceDriverCapability):

-    def __template_is_valid(self, template):
-        return ValidationResult(False, 'Because we wanted to show how to return API errors')

-    def create_infrastructure(self, template, template_type, inputs, deployment_location):
-        validation_result = self.__template_is_valid(template)
+    def execute_lifecycle(self, lifecycle_name, driver_files, system_properties, resource_properties, request_properties, internal_resources, deployment_location):
-        if not validation_result.is_valid:
+        if not driver_files.has_file('expected_template.yaml'):x
             raise MyException('This is not valid', 'serverA', 'time is {0}'.format(datetime.now().strftime('%d/%m/%Y %H:%M:%S')))
         ...
 ```

-In this example, if we call the Create Infrastructure API we will receive an error response with a 400 HTTP status code and a body which includes:
+In this example, if we call the Execute Lifecycle API we will receive an error response with a 400 HTTP status code and a body which includes:

 ```
 {